deep-finder/tirfm-deepfinder/README.md

 #### 3. Generate annotations

-To cluster a segmentation and create an annotation file from it, use the `generate_annotation` action in the GUI, or the following command:
+To cluster a segmentation file and create an annotation file from it, use the `generate_annotation` action in the GUI, or the following command:
 `edf_generate_annotation --segmentation path/to/movie_segmentation.h5 --cluster_radius 5`

 The clustering will convert the segmentation map (here `movie_segmentation.h5`) into an event list.
 The algorithm groups and labels the voxels so that all voxels of the same event share the same label, and each event gets a different label.
 The cluster radius is the approximate size in voxel of the objects to cluster.